 Disney is a world-leading animation brand that’s famous for its feature films and animated shorts.

-As one of the longest-running and commercially successful animation brands, it developed many of the techniques and processes that are now standard practice in traditional animation.
+As one of the longest-running and commercially successful animation brands, it created many techniques and processes that are now standard practice in traditional animation.
 These include:

 - Storyboarding